 To practice, choose a topic, either from an LSAT study guide or just pick something you’re passionate about.

-Next, identify the issues involved.
-Research them thoroughly so you understand the different perspectives surrounding the issue.
+If you have time, research as many issues from the practice tests thoroughly so you understand the different perspectives surrounding the issue.

 Taking a strong stance means stating that position clearly and as soon as possible.
 Then, support your position by providing evidence and logical and rational arguments.